seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 I would you would accept of grace and love.

 **HOTSPUR**
-And may be so we shall….
+And may be so we shall. ...

 **LADY WENDY BLUNT**
-…Pray God you do.
+...
+Pray God you do.

 *Exeunt*